 Two UMass Boston students earn $5K Krystle Campbell Scholarships

-Chancellor J. Keith Motley presented two UMass Boston students with Krystle Campbell Scholarships at an event Saturday in Medford celebrating Campbell’s legacy and the Boston Marathon team that runs in her name.
+Interim Chancellor Katherine Newman announced the recipients of this year's Krystle Campbell Scholarships at an event Saturday in Medford celebrating Campbell's legacy and the Boston Marathon team that runs in her name.

-Eden Blakeley ‘18, of Dorchester, and Leona Smith ‘17, of Revere, each received $5,000 scholarships to pursue their management degrees.
+UMass Boston students Alice Boushell '21, of Raynham, and Kassandra Rodriguez '21, of Wellesley, each received $5,000 scholarships to pursue their management degrees.

-Medford Mayor Stephanie Burke, Krystle’s father Bill Campbell, and members of this year’s Run for Krystle Marathon Team were on hand for the celebration, which was held steps away from the Krystle Campbell Peace Garden.
+Medford Mayor Stephanie Burke, State Rep. Paul Donato, Krystle's brother Bill Campbell, and members of this year's Run for Krystle Marathon Team were on hand for the celebration, which was held steps away from the Krystle Campbell Peace Garden.
 Campbell, a victim of the 2013 marathon bombings, attended UMass Boston from 2005 to 2007 and received a degree posthumously.

-The 2017 Run for Krystle Marathon Team includes UMass Boston graduates, staff and faculty members, and friends of the university.
-Through the Marathon team and donations, the Krystle Campbell Scholarship Fund has raised $680,000 in cash and pledges toward its $1 million goal
+The 2019 Run for Krystle Marathon Team includes UMass Boston graduates, staff, and faculty members, and friends of the university.

 This year's scholarship winners say they're proud to carry on the legacy of the former UMass Boston student.